mrazauskas/jest-serializer-ansi-escapes/README.md

 ## Notes

-Currently only 3/4 bit colors are all supported.
+Currently only 16 colors are all supported.

 Keep in mind that the escape sequences are not validated.
 Unrecognized sequence will print as `'<ESC>[a1b2c3'`, or as `'<?>'` in case this is a color or style sequence.